 - Blackberries have high levels of vitamin K, folic acid, manganese and ellagic acid, which promotes hair growth.

-- Pomegranates are considered the best antioxidant that nature gives us and helps restore the health of hair.
+- Pomegranates are considered the best antioxidant that nature gives us because they help restore the health of the hair.

 This is a wild shrub that grows flowers and fruits.
 The oil of its seeds is used for cosmetic products.